The day is finally here! Beyond the Footlights turns 1! *insert confetti cannons*

 4. I’ve Met The Jonas Brothers

 Yes, ladies and gents, that is correct.
 Little 10-year-old me met the Jonas Brothers on their Burning Up Tour back in 2008!
 My godmother’s husband actually won the tickets and backstage passes on a radio contest!
 Funny enough, I had actually heard the call on the radio at the time that he won, and sure enough it was him!
-I’m a Nick girl, and when it was our time to meet them and get the picture I went straight for Nick, hugged him around the middle, and then I spontaneously combusted.
+I’m a Nick girl, and when it was our time to meet them I went straight for Nick, hugged him around the middle, and then I spontaneously combusted.
 I will put an embarrassing photo here for us all to enjoy together, but it was probably the best day of my 10-year-old life.

 5. Chips Are My Weakness

 I. Love.
 Chips.
 I mean really, it is probably a problem how much I love chips.
 I could just sit and devour an entire bag myself.
 Pringles?
 Forget about it.
 I will eat that whole can myself.
 Will I feel shame?
 Only a little.
 Will I be happy?
 Hell yes.
 I can’t really pinpoint a favorite for you because I go through phases, but Doritos are a solid go-to at any time.